WSU-cshimizu/ceg4110-group-project-the_tic_tacs/deliverables/POP/pop.md

 * The Android app will function as a stand alone piece of software on Android devices.
 No backend will be necessary.
 * We have never used the tech stack listed below or build an app like this.
 Based on zero experience, our predicted architecture will focus on availability, reliability, and security.
 To this end we will attempt to use SOLID software architecture principles.
 	* Single Responsibility: One objective for each service component.
+	* Open-Closed Principle: Each service component must be independent and upgradeable.
+	* Liskov Substitution Principle: Each service component should be able to communicate with every other service component and substitute when necessary.
+	* Interface Segregation Principle: Service components must not have redundancies.
+	* Dependence Inversion Principle: Higher level service components must not rely on lower level service components and changes to high level components must not affedt low level components.

 ### Tech Stack and Frameworks: